What is a network bridge?

 When the sending and receiving devices are on the same network, forwarding of data packets does not occur.
 If they are on opposite networks, the bridge will forward the information.
 Avoiding collisions is not the only advantage of using bridges; they are also used to control the flow of information to maintain privacy.
 When a device transmits, the bridge sees it as a MAC address that belongs to one of two separate networks, and if the sending and receiving devices are on the same network, the data will not be forwarded.
 This is one way a network administrator can keep information private.

-See also What is socket programming?
+See also What is the FAT virus?

 A network bridge can be used to connect a single copier or printer to two separate networks.